-The match-funding (£900,000) has largely been raised with substantial donations from the Army Air Corps, the Government LIBOR fund, Hampshire County Council, The Garfield Weston Trust, Sir Len Blavatnic, the Aurelious Trust, Medlock Charitable Trust, The Foyle Foundation, The Rigby Foundation, The Basil Samuel Trust, The Coral Samuel Trust, Boeing Defence UK, Leonardo Helicopters, ATIL, Army Museums Ogilby Trust, Beverley Fairey, Marshall of Cambridge, David Darley, Goldman Sachs, Swire Trust, Jeremiah Colman Gift Trust, Simon Murray, Peter Stormonth-Darling Charitable Trust, Carmichael Mason Charitable Trust, The Charlotte Bonham-Carter Charitable Trust, HB Allen Trust, The Hintze Family Charitable Foundation, Marshalls of Cambridge, National Lottery Heritage Fund, Scott (Eredine) Charitable Trust and many other individual donations.
+The match-funding (£900,000) has largely been raised with substantial donations from the Army Air Corps, the Government Libor Fund, Hampshire County Council, Garfield Weston Foundation, Blavatnic Family Foundation, Aurelious Charitable Trust, The Medlock Charitable Trust, The Foyle Foundation, The Rigby Foundation, The Basil Samuel Trust, The Coral Samuel Charitable Trust, Boeing Defence UK, Leonardo Helicopters, ATIL, Army Museums Ogilby Trust, Beverley Fairey, Marshall of Cambridge, David Darley, Goldman Sachs, Swire Trust, Jeremiah Colman Gift Trust, Simon Murray, Peter Stormonth-Darling Charitable Trust, Carmichael Mason Charitable Trust, The Charlotte Bonham-Carter Charitable Trust, HB Allen Trust, The Hintze Family Charitable Foundation, Marshalls of Cambridge, National Lottery Heritage Fund, Scott (Eredine) Charitable Trust and many other individual donations.
 The current fundraising target is approximately £100,000 to support the Museum during the period that it is closed between November 2018 and April 2019.

 Heritage Champions are those that donate £1,000 or more.
 They will be recognised on an honours board to be displayed in the refurbished Museum and will enjoy free access to the Museum for life.
 For further details contact Ella Clayton on 01264 883797 or email email@example.com

 Why gifts in Wills matter

-The Museum of Army Flying (MAF) tells the story of British Army Flying.
+The Army Flying Museum (AFM) tells the story of British Army Flying.
 Remembering the AFM in your Will, after you have provided for your loved ones, will enable the Museum to continue telling the story for future generations.
 Every gift, regardless of size, really does make a difference.

 We understand that including a charity in your legacy is a big decision, and we hope that the following information will help.
 If you have any further questions or would like to talk about anything further please contact firstname.lastname@example.org

 How we can help you

-- Explain how a gift in a Will can help the MAF
+- Explain how a gift in a Will can help the AFM

 - Arrange for you to visit the AFM to explain its historical importance and our development plans

 - Describe the different ways you can leave money in a Will and explain the benefits